ismamz/postcss-utilities/README.md

 ## Contributing

 The list of utilities is open for suggestions.
-- Do you think that we should include an new utiliti?
+- Do you think that we should include a new utiliti?
 [Create an issue with you proposal](https://github.com/ismamz/postcss-utilities/issues/new).
 - Found an issue?
 [Report it!](https://github.com/ismamz/postcss-utilities/issues/new).
 - Would you like to contribute with code or documentation?
 [Send a pull request](https://github.com/ismamz/postcss-utilities/pull/new/master)